 So there you have it!

 Examples of taxonomy approaches and exercises that you can use to start planning your digital asset management taxonomy today.
 Have questions or need some eyes on something?
 We want to chat!
-Message us on Slack now!
+Drop us a line in the chat on the bottom right corner of this window.

 Already have your taxonomy ready to go?
 Read 3 Steps to DAM Migration.